oneapi-src/oneDNN/rfcs/20210301-computation-datatype/README.md

 down-convert ahead of time and reduce the execution time (e.g. weights down-conversion can be computed ahead of time during inference).

-Proposal: expose the data-type we down-convert to only when the user data layout is `any`.
-When the user does not pass `any`, we cannot assume that they properly handle a potential reorder whereas when they pass `any`, we can assume that a memory_descriptor comparison happens (using `dnnl_memory_desc_equal` or `memory::desc::operator==`) and proper reorder logic is implemented.
+Proposal: When queried for a `memory_desc`, a primitive is allowed to return a `memory_desc` with the data-type it down-converts to for computation only when the corresponding user provided `memory_desc` has data layout `any`.
+The rationale is that when the user does not pass `any`, we cannot assume that they properly handle a potential reorder for that given tensor.
+However, when they pass `any`, we can assume that a memory_descriptor comparison happens (using `dnnl_memory_desc_equal` or `memory::desc::operator==`) and proper reorder logic is implemented.

+Note: This is not mandated for a primitive implementation to expose the data-type they down-convert to when queried.
+There are some scenario where this is beneficial to not expose it actually.
+For example, we might want to return plain layouts for activation when user passes `any` in order to reduce potential reorder overhead.
+In those same cases, we would likely preserve the user datatype in the queried `memory_desc` and handle down-conversion internally (not through reorder).

 # 3. API changes proposal